Generalized Twisted Gabidulin Codes

-\begin{remark} Theorem \ref{th:equivalence_all} $(a)$ can also be directly used to completely determine the automorphism group of $\cH_{k,s}(\eta, g)$. \end{remark} \begin{remark} In \cite{de_la_cruz_algebraic_2015}, the equivalence between MRD codes in $\F_q^{n\times n}$ are slightly different from ours.
-They use the isometries defined on $\F_q^{n\times n}$ by Wan and Hua in \cite{wan_geometry_1996} as the equivalence on MRD codes.
+In particular, when $s=1$ and $(n,k)\neq (4,2)$, this automorphism group has been calculated in \cite[Theorem 7]{sheekey_new_2016}, in which $\rho$ is ``decomposed" and its information is contained in $L_1(x):=\alpha x^{p^i}$ and $L_2(x):= \beta x^{p^{-i}}$, where $p=\mathrm{char}(\F_q)$. \end{remark} \begin{remark} In \cite{de_la_cruz_algebraic_2016}, the equivalence between MRD codes in $\F_q^{n\times n}$ is slightly different from ours.
+They use the isometries defined on $\F_q^{n\times n}$ by Wan in \cite{wan_geometry_1996} as the equivalence on MRD codes.
 In the language of linearized polynomials, besides the equivalence (Definition \ref{def:equivalence}) between $\cC'$ and $\cC$, we also have to check the equivalence between $\cC'$ and the adjoint code $\widehat{\cC}$ of $\cC$.

-However, even if we use the definition of equivalence on MRD codes in \cite{de_la_cruz_algebraic_2015}, by Theorem \ref{th:equivalence_all}, we can still determine the equivalence between different members of the generalized twisted Gabidulin codes. \end{remark}
+However, even if we use the definition of equivalence on MRD codes in \cite{de_la_cruz_algebraic_2016}, by Theorem \ref{th:equivalence_all}, we can still determine the equivalence between different members of the generalized twisted Gabidulin codes. \end{remark}